It was mentioned to be informational.

 It’s no wonder I’m tired now.

 Seeing this, hearing this, and understanding this is just the beginning.
-Now I need to forgive myself.
-I need to let go of this idea.
+Now I need to forgive myself and let go of this idea.
 I need to shine the light of compassion on myself, on my little-self and let go of this idea that I am responsible for the entire world.

 I am working on letting this go.
 I can see the unhelpful thinking that this idea is manifesting.
 And I see how destructive this idea has been.
 I have done this at the expense of myself.